A Brief History of the National Museum of Natural Science

 Life Science Hall

-The third phase of Chinese Science Hall (now the Human Cultures Hall) and the fourth phase of Global Environment Hall including Bird's-Eye View Theater, Environment Theater and 3D Theater dedicated.
+The third phase of Chinese Science Hall (now the Human Cultures Hall) and the fourth phase of Global Environment Hall including Bird's-Eye View Theater, Environment Theater and 3D Theater dedicate.
 The staff number has grown from 80 to 120, and the specimen from 12,773 to 374,470.

 Phase III & IV Constructed

-Collections in electronic formats launched.
+Collections in electronic formats are launched.

-Outreach programs began.
+Outreach programs begin.

-Botanical Park (Now Botanical Garden) completed.
+Botanical Park (now Botanical Garden) is completed.

-The library's online catalogue launched.
+The library's online catalogue is launched.

-Free e-newsletters issued.
+Free e-newsletters are issued.